shadow-robot/aurora/README.md

 - name: Install Python 3
   import_playbook: ./install_python3.yml

-- name: TODO
+- name: Tutorial 1 installation
   hosts: docker_deploy
   roles:
-    - {role: TODO}
+    - {role: products/tutorial/deploy }
 ```

 4. Create a role for in roles/products/tutorial folder (you will have to create the tutorial folder).
-Inside the tutorial folder, create sub-folders deploy and desktop-icons.
-Inside deploy and desktop-icons folders, create sub-folders defaults and tasks, in each folder.
-Inside those, create an empty main.yml file.
-Also create a sub-folder files inside desktop-icons folder.
+Inside the tutorial folder, create the following folder structure and empty files where indicated.
 You should have the following file structure:

 products
 - (some other folders)